savaslabs/savaslabs.github.io/_posts/2016-10-07-our-jekyll-workflow.md

 #### Manual updates to images

-We knocked out some low-hanging fruit by ensuring we were using the proper image format and the smallest images possible.
-Google has a [great writeup on image optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization) I'd highly recommend, but the basic gist is:
+We knocked out some low-hanging fruit by ensuring we were using the proper image formats and the smallest images possible.
+Google has a [great writeup on image optimization](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/image-optimization) I'd highly recommend, but the gist is:

 - Don't use images if you can use CSS or webfonts
 - Choose the right image format: